callmebubles/Snort-rules-with-some-instructions/README.md

   alert tcp any any -> any any (msg:”TCP Port Scanning”; detection_filter:track by_src, count 30, seconds 60; sid:1000005)

+For rules 1 and 2 those were samples given by our instructor Justin.
+For rule 3 I saw when I attempted to telnet in (whether to the Metasploitable VM or from the Metaspoitable VM) that it was TCP to port 23.
+I used google and found that most people suggested using size of 0 or time to minimize the number of alerts for possible ping sweeps/scanning.

 I then opened wireshark from the command line using sudo and started recording.
 Opened the Metasploitable VM and ran an nmap scan, ping to host computer, as well as a telnet attempt.
 Ran Snort using "snort -k none -l ./logs/ -c ./fullstack.rules -r ./captured.pcap" to get my alerts.
 For my rules I did not specify my host machine as I then also ran Snort against the sample pcaps given.
 I then went into the logs directory to cat the alerts file.
 There I saw all the alerts for the scan based on my rules.